makrai/notes/pustejovsky95-generative-lex.md

 * original work with Bran Boguraev, Ted Briscoe, and Ann Copestake
 * not examined
-  * lexical inheritance, recent work in computational lexicography and semantics, much of it reported in Briscoe et al., 1993) has pointed to new and exciting directions for how lexicons should be organized globally
+  * lexical inheritance, recent work in computational lexicography and semantics, much of it reported in Briscoe+ 1993) has pointed to new and exciting directions for how lexicons should be organized globally
     * a projective inheritance model (Pustejovsky 1991) is currently one of the topics of research with Bran Boguraev